bqworks/grid-accordion/readme.txt

 * Publish grid accordions in any post (including pages and custom post types), in PHP code, and widget areas
 * Caching system for quick loading times
 * Optimized file loading.
 The JavaScript and CSS files are loaded only in pages where there are grid accordions
-* Load images and content dynamically, from posts (including custom post types), WordPress galleries and Flickr
+* Load images (e.g., featured images) and content dynamically, from posts (including custom post types), WordPress galleries and Flickr
-* Action and filter hooks
+* Action and filter hooks to add to the functionality of the plugin
 * Import and export grid accordions

 [These videos](https://bqworks.net/grid-accordion/screencasts/) demonstrate the full capabilities of the plugin.

+[Premium Add-ons](https://bqworks.net/premium-add-ons/#grid-accordion) allow you to further extend the functionality of the grid accordion:

+* [Custom CSS and JavaScript](https://bqworks.net/premium-add-ons/#custom-css-js-for-grid-accordion): Allows you to add custom CSS and JavaScript code to your grid accordions in a syntax highlighting code editor.
+It also features a revisions system that will backup all your code edits, allow you to compare between multiple revisions and restore a certain revision.
+* [Revisions](https://bqworks.net/premium-add-ons/#revisions-for-grid-accordion): Automatically stores a record of each edit/update of your accordions, for comparison or backup purposes.
+Each accordion will have its own list of revisions, allowing you to easily preview a revision, analyze its settings, compare it to other revisions or restore it.

 == Installation ==